Brigette-Eckert/Python_Computer_Games/README.md

    * User attempts to guess the number
    * Computer tells the user if their number is high, low or spot on
    * User wins if they guess the correct number within 6 turns

+## Tell Jokes
+    * Computer will tell a series of jokes